 - Understand how scientific inquiry is based on investigation of evidence from the natural world, and that scientific knowledge and understanding:

 - evolves based on new evidence.

 - differs from personal and cultural belief.

 - Recognize the scope and limits of science.

-- Recognize and articulate the relationship between the natural

-sciences and society and the application of science to societal challenges (e.g., health, conservation, sustainability, energy, natural disasters, etc.).
+- Recognize and articulate the relationship between the natural sciences and society and the application of science to societal challenges (e.g., health, conservation, sustainability, energy, natural disasters, etc.).

-Evaluate scientific information (e.g., distinguish primary and secondary sources, assess credibility and validity of information).
+- Evaluate scientific information (e.g., distinguish primary and secondary sources, assess credibility and validity of information).

+- Participate in scientific inquiry and communicate the elements of the process, including:

+- making careful and systematic observations.

+- developing and testing a hypothesis.

+- analyzing evidence.

+- interpreting results.